 Proton Beam Studies & FLASH Radiotherapy

-In another institution, researchers wanted to understand how if low-dose radiation could be used to treat Alzheimer’s disease to create an anti-inflammatory effect.
-They designed a study that led to a phase one feasibility trial of low-dose whole-brain radiation for Alzheimer’s disease that is now being replicated at Virginia Commonwealth University, University of Geneva, and also in South Korea.
-SARRP helped to support this novel idea because it is able to do very distinct heavy brain irradiations to see the effect directly.
+In another institution, researchers have pioneered use of low-dose radiation as a potential treatment for Alzheimer’s disease.
+The SARRP played a crucial role in these pre-clinical studies by facilitating a hemi-brain irradiation technique such that one half of the same brain acted as a control for the irradiated side.
+They have shown a significant reduction in both amyloid-beta plaques and tau protein in the irradiated brain that led to an improvement in cognition in the mouse models.
+This data led to a Phase I feasibility trial of low-dose whole-brain radiation for Alzheimer’s disease that is now being replicated at Virginia Commonwealth University, University of Geneva, and also in South Korea.
+SARRP helped to support this novel idea because it is able to do very distinct hemi-brain irradiations to see the effect directly.

 Pulse Dose Treatment of Glioblastoma

 Investigators have also studied pulse dose treatment of glioblastoma using SARRP.
-This is work that Brian Marples started many years ago with Mike Joyner when they identified low-dose hyper-radiosensitivity, a phenomenon that occurs with doses below 0.2 Gy—at these low doses, there are more cells killed per unit dose.
-After many years of research, and many iterations of how to actually exploit this phenomenon, they came up with the idea of pulsing the radiation dose.
+This is work that Brian Marples started many years ago with Mike Joiner when they identified low-dose hyper-radiosensitivity, a phenomenon that occurs with doses below 0.2 Gy—at these low doses, there are more cells killed per unit dose.
+After many years of research, and many iterations of how to actually exploit this phenomenon, they came up with the idea of pulsing the radiation dose which worked successfully in animal models of glioma and was recently translated into a clinical trial of primary glioma in patients.
 Most of these patients have a survival of approximately 14 months, which was increased to 21 months in trials, as well as improvement to neurocognition and some quality of life measures.

 Focal Irradiation & Regenerative Medicine

 SARRP provides the ability to deliver focal high dose irradiation to preclinical models and has enabled researchers to simplify this procedure tremendously to irradiate portions of the liver and other targeted areas throughout the body – from the brain to the rectum and the limbs’ extremities.
-These advancements have led contributors to advance the field of regenerative medicine, showing that parenchymal cells such as liver, parenchymal stem cells or liver adult hepatocytes, as well as endothelial cells can engraft and repopulate in an environment that has been radiated.
+These advancements have led contributors to advance the field of regenerative medicine, showing that parenchymal cells such as liver, stem cells or adult hepatocytes, as well as endothelial cells can engraft and repopulate in an irradiated organ.

 Radiation Sequencing & Immunotherapy